 Airport taxes, security charges and fuel surcharges

-Our next musical destination is Muscle Shoals, the legendary ‘Hit Recording Capital of the World’, where we visit Alabama Music Hall of Fame, which holds personal memorabilia from stars including Tammy Wynette, The Commodores, Wilson Picket, and Percy Sledge.
-This evening we transfer to our hotel for the night, the Hampton Inn and Suites Florence-Downtown (3T).
+Our next musical destination is Muscle Shoals, the legendary ‘Hit Recording Capital of the World’, where we visit Alabama Music Hall of Fame, which holds personal memorabilia from stars including Tammy Wynette, The Commodores, Wilson Pickett, and Percy Sledge.
+This evening we arrive at our hotel for the night, the Hilton Garden Inn Tupelo (3T).
+Perhaps take a stroll and see the Tupelo Hardware Store, where Gladys Presley bought her son Elvis his first guitar.

-On our way to Memphis today we will stop at Tupelo to visit the Elvis Presley Birthplace Museum, based around the humble two-roomed shack where ‘the King’ spent his early years.
-Memphis is known as the ‘Birthplace of Rock ‘n’ Roll’ and the ‘Home of the Blues’, and is a city with a rich and unique musical heritage.
-Enjoy a Memphis orientation tour and then transfer to the DoubleTree by Hilton Memphis Downtown (3T) where we will be spending the next two nights.
+Visit the Elvis Presley Birthplace Museum, based around the humble two-roomed shack where ‘The King’ spent his early years.
+We then make the short journey to Memphis - a city with a rich and unique musical heritage, known as the ‘Birthplace of Rock ‘n’ Roll’ and the ‘Home of the Blues’.
+Enjoy a Memphis orientation tour before we check in at the Doubletree by Hilton Memphis Downtown (3T).

-We leave Memphis today and travel south.
-We visit the Delta Blues Museum in Clarksdale, the centre for blues culture since the 1920s and the birthplace of many legendary musical artists including Ike Turner and Sam Cooke.
+We leave Memphis today and travel south to Clarksdale to visit the Delta Blues Museum, the centre for blues culture since the 1920s and the birthplace of many legendary musical artists including Ike Turner and Sam Cooke.
 We continue to Indianola, where in the early and mid-20th century, a number of Blues musicians originated, including BB King who worked in the local cotton industry before pursuing a professional musical career.
-We check in to the Hampton Inn Indianola (3T) and this afternoon maybe visit the BB King Museum.
+We check in to the Hampton Inn Indianola (3T).

-Enjoy a full day at leisure to explore the Crescent City or join an optional guided tour to enjoy the highlights of this city.
+Enjoy two full days at leisure to explore the Crescent City or join an optional guided tour to enjoy the highlights of this city.
 Discover where jazz was born, visit the oldest African-American neighbourhood and learn about local architecture and Voodoo history.
-This evening maybe take an optional dinner cruise aboard the Natchez Steamboat on the Mississippi River or sample some delicious Creole cuisine, like Gumbo and Jumbalaya, in one of the many restaurants.
+There are many restaurants available - maybe sample some delicious Creole cuisine, like Gumbo and Jumbalaya.

 Day 10 New Orleans - In flight